palewire/django-calaccess-raw-data/CONTRIBUTING.md

 # How to contribute

-We welcome pull requests for all parties.
+We welcome issues and pull requests for all parties.
 If you're looking for a place to plug in, work through our [getting started guide of new contributors](http://django-calaccess-raw-data.californiacivicdata.org/en/latest/howtocontribute.html) and then check out [our open issues list](https://github.com/california-civic-data-coalition/django-calaccess-raw-data/issues) to see if anything interests you.
 If this repository isn't your cup of tea, check out our other projects [on GitHub](https://github.com/california-civic-data-coalition/).